 These Small personal loans are regulated under the National Consumer Credit Protection Act 2009 (“NCCP”) and NCCP Regulations.
-The NCCP Act defines a small amount credit contract (SAAC) as a contract where the credit limit is $2,000 or less, the term is between 16 days and one year, the credit provider is not an authorised deposit-taking institution (ADI), the contract is not a “continuing credit contract” (ie. credit card) and the consumer’s obligations under the contract are not secured.
+The NCCP Act defines a small amount credit contract (SAAC) as a contract where the credit limit is $2,000 or less, the term is between 16 days and one year, the credit provider is not an authorized deposit-taking institution (ADI), the contract is not a “continuing credit contract” (ie. credit card) and the consumer’s obligations under the contract are not secured.

 Currently, payday loans predominantly make up the market for SAACs.
 These are small personal loans provided by payday lenders, with flexible eligibility requirements focused on your income and ability to pay back the loan rather than on your credit score.

-ASIC regulates the market and there are a number of requirements that payday lenders are required to adhere to in order to meet their responsible lending obligations.
+There are a number of requirements that payday lenders are required to adhere to in order to meet their responsible lending obligations.